The Garden Route and Karoo – the ultimate 2 week road trip

 Information and resources on George

 Where we stayed in George: Edenwood Guesthouse.
 A beautiful property on the edge of town looking up at the mountains.
 Very tranquil and we spent a lot of time relaxing and playing with the 4 dogs and 4 cats.
 Recommended (unless you have allergies).
+A couple of other recommendations: Inn Victori Guesthouse & Surfcamps and On the Beach (which is on that beautiful Wilderness Beach).

 Day 5 to 7 – Montagu Pass and the Highlights of Oudtshoorn (Little Karoo)